 The Center for Systems Science and Engineering (CSSE) at Johns Hopkins University has developed an interactive, web-based dashboard that tracks real-time data on confirmed coronavirus cases, deaths, and recoveries for all affected countries.

 App Idea #1: The web-based dashboard monitors multiple data sources to track new cases of coronavirus, including various Twitter feeds, online news services, and direct communication.
 Before updating the dashboard, researchers confirm with organizations like the CDC, the China CDC (CCDC), the World Health Organization (WHO), and city and state-level public health authorities.

-App Idea #2: DocClocker app enables patients to receive real-time wait-time reporting of their medical providers, in theory helping to prevent the spread of the virus by enabling patients to avoid long lines in medical waiting rooms, in this way limiting exposure risks.
+App Idea #2: DocClocker app enables patients to receive real-time reporting of their medical providers, in theory, helping to prevent the spread of the virus by allowing the patients to avoid long lines in medical waiting rooms, in this way limiting exposure risks.

-App Idea #3: The Medici Healthcare Mobile App provides its patients with the option to connect with medical professionals and doctors on the Medici network for a set period of time.
+App Idea #3: The Medici Healthcare Mobile App provides its patients with the option to connect with medical professionals and doctors on the Medici network for a set period.
 The main aim here is to eliminate the additional cost of going into a hospital by providing online consultancy to the users and to minimize physical contacts during the pandemic.